szczyglis-dev/py-gpt/README.md

 ## Tuya (IoT)

-The Tuya plugin integrates with Tuya's Smart Home platform, enabling seamless interactions with your smart devices via the Tuya Cloud API.
-This plugin provides a user-friendly interface to manage and control devices directly from your assistant.
+The Tuya (IoT) plugin lets the model list, inspect, search and control supported smart-home devices connected through Tuya Cloud.

 * Provide your Tuya Cloud Client ID, Client Secret, and linked App Account UID to enable communication; access/refresh tokens and the device cache are managed automatically.
 * Access and list all smart devices connected to your Tuya app account.